docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

 - **Easy Replication**: It allows users to effortlessly replicate the entire Page, including its design and functionality, by copying and pasting it into another web form's text editor.

 :::tip Notably:
-This process ensures the seamless replication of even local datasources and locally defined CSS classes, guaranteeing a consistent visual style and behavior across the target Page.
+This process ensures the seamless replication of even local qodlysources and locally defined CSS classes, guaranteeing a consistent visual style and behavior across the target Page.
 :::

 ### Example